 Overall an awesome camping tarp that can do it all.
 It is a little more expensive than others but it’s still of great value considering the quality.

-The Sea to Summit Escapist Tarp is the camping tarp of dreams if you’re an ultralight kind of camper.
+The Sea to Summit Escapist Tarp is the waterproof camping tarp of dreams if you’re an ultralight kind of camper.
 And, as with all ultralight gear, it’s pretty delicate and expensive but incredibly fit for purpose.

 The Escapist camping tarp is made from 15D Ultra-Sil Nano.
-This is incredibly thin, and it’s thanks to this that the tarp is so light.
+This is incredibly thin, and it’s thanks to this that the rain tarp is so light.
 But, it does make it delicate.
 It is still durable while being used properly but any kind of accident is likely to put a rip in it.

 Despite being quite thin, the 5D Ultra-Sil Nano does a good job in heavy rain.
 The double-stitched, heat-sealed seams combined with the material ensure no leaks and will keep you dry and protected from the elements.